Softpanorama

 A related problem is Perl's over-reliance on regular expressions that is exaggerated by advocating regex-based solution in almost all O'Reilly books.
 The latter until recently were the most authoritative source of published information about Perl.

-Unless you understand semantic of regular expressions well and is able to debug them, you should limit the complexity to the level at which you feel comfortable and not to jump over your head creating "one expression solve the whole problem" type of mess.
+Unless you understand semantic of regular expressions well and is able to debug them, you should limit the complexity to the level at which you feel comfortable and not to jump over your head creating "one regular expression which solve the whole problem" type of mess.
 Complex regular expressions are the source of subtle bugs that are difficult to find even for people who wrote regular expression engines for living.
 But again, like sharp blade in skilled hands regex is a very powerful tool.
 Yes, you may cut yourself, but you can do the work quickly if you have necessary skills.
 Just don't overdo it in your programs.

 This advice can be extended to other features of the language: remember about the KISS principle and try to use a particular feature in the simplest way possible.
 For example it's perfectly possible to write simple Perl scripts without complex regular expressions or the fancy OO idioms recommended by some Perl gurus.